Externship Descriptions

 Finally, YIA is a 501c-3 nonprofit corporation registered in Delaware, U.S. and a Yale Alumni SiG under Yale Alumni Association.
 YIA is managed by a board of directors and ambassadors located in 22 countries.

-Recommended skills: English language (coaching thro conversation), foreign languages (helpful), people skills, planning skills, prioritization and project mgmt helpful.
+Recommended skills: English language (coaching through conversation), foreign languages (helpful), people skills, planning skills, prioritization and project management experience.
 As all roles at IRC have security-clearance requirements, IRC will conduct a basic background check on student’s applicants.

 Tunefoolery Music | 88 Stories Fund